lordoetl/Classroom_norms/00-Flight-Manual/02-Online-Class-Norms.md

 * Students who arrive more than 45 minutes after the start of class, or leave more than 45 minutes before the end of class will be marked absent.
 * If you are late or absent, video recordings of class will be posted the day after class for your review.
 * Remember to mark your attendance
 * In the unlikely event that you incorrectly marked absent, you can contact a TA to resolve the issue.
-If the error is recognized after the day of, you will need to reach out to @Admin1.
+If the error is recognized after the day of, you will need to reach out to educational team.

 ## Zoom and Screenshare
 * Everyone’s video should **always** be on during class! *(Video can be turned off during breaks/lunch)*